underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 Runs a script from the specified path.

 Arguments:
   runner-id                                The runner ID to run.
-Options: spark-template, rmi, kill, secret, gpu-env, tf-gpu-test, dev-cluster, ssh-cluster-info, cyberia-ide, engine-ide, template-deploy, ssh-deploy, ide, monitor, db-client, cluster, deploy, tf-vae-test, deploy-job. path                                     The absolute or relative directory path where the script is located.
+Options: spark-template, rmi, kill, secret, gpu-env, tf-gpu-test, dev-cluster, ssh-cluster-info, cyberia-ide, engine-ide, template-deploy, clean, upgrade, ssh-deploy, ide, monitor, db-client, cluster, deploy, tf-vae-test, deploy-job. path                                     The absolute or relative directory path where the script is located.

 Options: